hashicorp/vscode-terraform/README.md

 Completing the snippet allows you to tab complete through each attribute and block.

-### Syntax validation
+### Syntax Validation

 The extension provides validation through [`terraform validate`](https://www.terraform.io/cli/commands/validate).
 This verifies whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
 It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

-### Syntax highlighting
+### Syntax Highlighting

-Terraform syntax highlighting reconizes language constructs from Terraform version 0.12 to 1.X.
-Terraform providers, modules, variables and other high-level constructs are reconized, as well as more complex code statements like `for` loops, condtional expressions, and other complex expressions.
+Terraform syntax highlighting recognizes language constructs from Terraform version 0.12 to 1.X.
+Terraform providers, modules, variables and other high-level constructs are recognized, as well as more complex code statements like `for` loops, conditional expressions, and other complex expressions.

 ![](docs/syntax2.png)

-Some language constructs will highlight differently for older versions of Terrafrom that are incompatible with newer ways of expressing Terraform code.
+Some language constructs will highlight differently for older versions of Terraform that are incompatible with newer ways of expressing Terraform code.
 In these cases we lean toward ensuring the latest version of Terraform displays correctly and do our best with older versions.

 ### Code Navigation